Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 `ddp_spawn` is exactly like `ddp` except that it uses .spawn to start the training processes.

-.. warning:: It is STRONGLY recommended to use `ddp` for speed and performance.
+.. warning:: It is STRONGLY recommended to use `DDP` for speed and performance.

 .. code-block:: python

     mp.spawn(self.ddp_train, nprocs=self.num_processes, args=(model, ))

-Here's how to call this.
+If your script does not support being called from the command line (ie: it is nested without a root project module) you can use the following method:

 .. code-block:: python

     # train on 8 GPUs (same machine (ie: node))
     trainer = Trainer(gpus=8, distributed_backend='ddp')

-Use this method if your script does not support being called from the command line (ie: it is nested without a root project module).
-However, we STRONGLY discourage this use because it has limitations (because of Python and PyTorch):
+We STRONGLY discourage this use because it has limitations (due to Python and PyTorch):

 1. The model you pass in will not update.
 Please save a checkpoint and restore from there.
 2. Set Dataloader(num_workers=0) or it will bottleneck training.

 `ddp` is MUCH faster than `ddp_spawn`.
-We recommend you install a top-level module for your project using setup.py
+We recommend you

+1. Install a top-level module for your project using setup.py

 .. code-block:: python